Cymrodoriaethau Ymchwil Ymweliadol

 - Students who wish to prepare themselves for PhD study (please contact us with your proposal).

-Current students should normally have completed one or two years doctoral study, and must have the full support of their home institution.
+Current students should normally have completed one or two years of doctoral study and must have the full support of their home institution.

 Visiting Research Fellows from outside the EU are responsible for applying for the correct visa.